hiimstevenzhu/cerberus/README.md

 To consider:

-- Implementing an ensemble of models, to poll for their confidence in terms of the language spoken
+- Implementing an ensemble of models, one trained to detect each language, to poll for their confidence in terms of the language spoken (?)
 - Using GPU to train a model off Singlish using the National Speech Corpus

 # references